 4. Decorate.
 Kids love to decorate, adding bits of holiday bling here and there around the house.
 Keep a special stash of kid-friendly decorations that they can use over Christmas break.
 If you don't want them tossing tinsel in every room, limit their decorating canvas to the playroom or their bedrooms.

-, your kids can still enjoy an hour (or more) of outdoor play.
+5. Get outside.
+Sure the weather outside might be frightful, but with the right winter clothes, your kids can still enjoy an hour (or more) of outdoor play.
 If there's snow on the ground, pull out the sleds, snowballers, and snow tubes and let them have at it!

 6. Clear clutter.
 Christmas break is the perfect time to get kids to organize their rooms and clear up their clutter around the house.
 It's a great way to get things organized before Christmas.
 For added motivation, I remind my kids that we don't want Santa tripping over toys as he's tip-toeing around the house.